apptastic-software/fix-log-viewer/README.md

 `sudo xattr -d com.apple.quarantine FIX.Log.Viewer-<version>_<arch>.dmg`

-Alternativly download the app from command line with `wget` or `curl` instead of from a web browser.
+Alternatively download the app from command line with `wget` or `curl` instead of from a web browser.
 The web browser will flag `.dmg` file as suspicious if it does not have the correct signature.
 This flag is removed with the above `xattr` command.

 I you still see the error message manually remove the app and install it again.